kasrababaei/swift-notes/Swift.md

    the module is compiled together at the same time.
 This allows the compiler to make inferences about the entire module together and infer `final` on declarations with `internal` if there are no visible overrides.

+## Struct vs Class

+Structs are value types.
+Value types are infinitely understandable since they have such well-defined semantics.